olliethomas/thesis/content/00_annual_review/lit_review.md

 and the nationality feature), you will not be able to claim fairness with regard to that non-captured attribute, despite Freedom of Religion[^9] being enshrined in most modern democratic countries.
-There has been an attempt to address this problem in the paper 'Proxy Fairness'' {cite}`gupta2018proxy` which finds potential proxy groups that could potentially be discriminated against, though this is a first foray into this particularly difficult problem.
+There has been an attempt to address this problem in the paper Proxy Fairness {cite}`gupta2018proxy` which finds potential proxy groups that could potentially be discriminated against, though this is a first foray into this particularly difficult problem.